worldamazing/plan/docs/overview.md

 > When the external systems begin to shift—housing, education, governance—the inner scaffolding of a person cannot stay untouched.
 A new world requires a new sense of self.

 ### The Fractured Self
 The old world taught us to build an identity—a personality, a performance, a strategy for survival.
+This process often begins in childhood, where we learn that our authentic self is unacceptable or unsafe, forcing us to construct a false self to secure love and avoid harm.
 It was not your fault.
 The world demanded you be something to *survive*, not to *be*.

 We were shaped by judgment, scarcity, comparison, and control.
 Some of us learned to lie to get ahead.
 Others learned to obey.
 Even the rebels often just performed a mirrored version of their captors.